garzj/pio-attiny85-dino/README.md

 ## How to play

+- Plug the ATTiny85 into any PC running Windows
+- Use an US keyboard layout
-- Open `notepad.exe` or some other editor
+- Open `notepad.exe`
 - Make sure it's in focus and plug in the ATTiny85